beerriot/starlink-ping-loss-viewer/README.md

    signal-to-noise ratio.
 Rectangles will be darker grey when the signal was low and the noise was high.

- * "strict": Reduce the rendering to only cases where all pings were dropped for the second (d=1) for obstructed, beta downtime, and no satellites.
-This seems to be what the "Ping Success" plot at the top of Starlink's own statistics view shows.
-This checkbox also reduces the signal-to-noise ratio plot to only cases where snr=0.

  * "connected": Highlight areas where a connection was maintained at the specified quality for the at least the specified time.

-Quality is specified by the "obstructed", "beta downtime", "no satellites", and "strict" checkboxes.
-If any red, blue, or green rectangle is shown at a sample point, that point is considered below quality.
-It probably makes the most sense to use this with "strict" enabled.
-"Min Clear Sec" specifies the number of seconds that the span must cover to be highlighted.
-"Max Down Sec" specifies the number of consecutive seconds of below-quality service allowed before considering the span ended.
-For example, "Min Clear Sec" = 1800, "Max Down Sec" = 2, means highlight areas were at least 30 minutes passed where no ping loss was displayed for more than two consecutive seconds.
+A few text fields near these checkboxes alter how much of each category is displayed:

+ * "min loss ratio": Determines what ratio of pings must be dropped in a sample in order for it to be rendered in the chart.
+The default of 1 means "all pings must be dropped", which seems to be the metric that Starlink uses for counting downtime.
+Valid values are decimals between 0 and 1.

+ * "max snr": Determines highest signal-to-noise ratio worth rendering.
+The default of 0 renders only the darkest grey boxes, when signal is completely absent.
+Valid values are 0 to 9.

+ * "Min Clear Sec": The number of contiguous seconds that must elapse for a region to be highlighted as connected (part one of "the specified quality")

+ * "Max Down Sec": The number of contiguous seconds in which ping loss is equal to or higher than "min loss ratio" before a contiguous connected region is considered broken.

+The connected highlighting may be best explained by an example.
+If highlighting is enabled with "obstructed" enabled, "min loss ratio" at 1, "Min Clear Sec" at 1800, and "Max Down Sec" at 2, then any region highlighted is a region at least 30 minutes long in which no obstruction causing total ping loss for more than two seconds occurred.
+This example is a metric I'm using to quantify how often a good-quality medium-length video call is possible.

 If you place your mouse over the rendering, a tooltip will display the offset into the data array, as well as the date and time of that